UglyWillDuckling/diamond-mine/Kaiser-Chiefs/Atlas/Knowledge/Media/Articles/Setting Up Your Local Development Environment for WordPress.md

 ```
 ==This code registers an action hook that will remove the [[Wordpress Transient|transient]]’s current value when a post is saved.==

-Save any changes to this file, and go back to your browser.
 Refresh the page, and click the **Activate** button on your plugin’s entry:

 ![plugins|500](https://developer.files.wordpress.com/2022/11/image-2.png?w=1024)

 With that, your [[shortcode]] is now ready for use.
 In the navigation menu, hover over **Appearance** and then select **Editor** in the flyout menu.
 This will take you to the block editor.
 From here, click the **Plus** button near the top left-hand corner, and search for “shortcode” in the menu that appears:

 ![shortcode|500](https://developer.files.wordpress.com/2022/11/image-3.png?w=1024)